anhatche/cse110/README.md

 ~~cse stresses me out~~ I love CSE!
 Coding is amazing and fun, **especially** in C++ (ooo pointers?? _heck_ yeah).

+Ew look at what Python looks like:
+'''
+statement = "no type declarations?? no semicolons??? blasphemy"
+'''

 # I also love:
 - crosswords
 - plants